5-Frame-Studios/filters/audio_converter/README.md

 Converts various audio formats to .ogg files for Minecraft Bedrock Edition.
 Incorporates advanced patterns from the Blockbench filter with sophisticated file processing, complex validation, and advanced error handling.
 Uses pydub for audio processing - no external ffmpeg installation required.

+**Regolith Integration**: This filter is designed to work seamlessly with Regolith's non-destructive editing system, operating in temporary directories and applying changes only after successful completion.
+Features intelligent directory detection for flexible project structures.

 ## ✅ Features

 - **Multi-Format Support**: Converts .wav, .mp3, .m4a, .aac, .flac, .aiff to .ogg